Perturbative Unorientable JT Gravity and Matrix Models: Introduction

 In analogy to the $\beta = 2$ models, a method for implementing an interpolation between minimal models is proposed.
 The Lax operator $P$ of a such an interpolation is a simple linear combination of the individual Lax operators.
 The functions $g_i$ do not add linearly in the interpolation, but instead have to be determined by factorizing the entire Lax operator $P$.
 Utilizing this, we obtain a formal expression for the eigenvalue density of unoriented JT gravity (eqn. \eqref{eqn:UJTdensity}), interpreted as an interpolation between an infinite number of these unoriented minimal models.

 The rest of this paper is organized as follows.
 In {\bf section \ref{scn:matrixmodelsandorthogonalpolynomials}} we review the conventional orthogonal polynomial approach to matrix models.
 In {\bf section \ref{scn:thebeta1wignerdysonensembles}} we review known results in the finite-$N$ study of $\beta = 1$ Wigner-Dyson models and discuss generalizations of the GOE results to more general matrix potentials.
 In {\bf section \ref{scn:newresultsinmatrixmodels}} we implement the double scaling limit and obtain a formula for the eigenvalue density, valid to all orders in perturbation theory.
 The equations of motion for the new functions $g_i$, called new string equations, are discussed.
 In {\bf section \ref{scn:pureunorientedgravity}} we perform some example calculations in the first few multicritical models to demonstrate the use of our results.
 In particular we show how to perturbatively determine the functions $g_i$ in terms of the function $u$ for individual multicritical models as well as massive interpolations between them.
 We then use the WKB approximation to compute perturbative contributions to the double scaled density.
 A peculiarity involving the GOE is investigated along these lines.
-In {\bf section \ref{scn:JTgravity}} we apply our results to obtain a formaluation of unoriented JT gravity as an interpolation between an infinite number of minimal models.
+Finally, we apply consider the simplest nontrivial unoriented minimal string, which provides a way to test the interpolation formulae.
+In {\bf section \ref{scn:JTgravity}} we apply our results to obtain a formluation of unoriented JT gravity as an interpolation between an infinite number of minimal models.
 A formal expression for the eigenvalue density is provided.